sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Proposal.md

 * ***Cost of being a fan***: As stated in the section above, I would evaluate the difference between my financial modelling and the reality in a relative manner.

-I have skimmed through a few existing kernels on the Kaggle page [8,9], that I might end up using to compare my performance. *Note that if I do end up using any ideas/code from any kernels on the page*, I will be sure to properly give credit where due.
+I have skimmed through a few existing kernels on the Kaggle page [8,9], that I might end up using to compare my performance. ***Note that if I do end up using any ideas/code from any kernels on the page, I will be sure to properly give credit where due.***

 ## Project Design
 I would like to be able to touch across all aspects of machine learning that I have learnt through this course.

 #### Data Preprocessing
 The dataset is in the form of a *sqlite* database.
 Analysis would require joins across multiple tables; wherein I will need to be careful to handle the cases of missing data/NaN values.
-As done in all of the Udacity projects, and I found it useful, I will be taking a few examples for each table and randomly analysing the different types of variables at my disposal.
+As done in all of the Udacity projects, and I found it useful, I will be taking a few examples for each table and analysing the different types of variables at my disposal.

 The dataset contains a mix of categorial variables (eg. a team's *buildUpPlaySpeedClass*), continuos variables (eg.: a player's *attacking_work_rate*) and boolean variables (eg. if a team is playing at home or not).
 This will be followed by preparing the data for machine learning, through techniques such as *one hot encoding*, *feature scaling* etc.

 #### Feature Selection
 This step is where I get to use my domain knowledge and dimensionality reduction techniques.
 I will be using the techniques I learnt in the customer segments project, to find correlated features; for eg. the *R2 score*.
 I will also analyse what to do with the outliers, if any.
 Note that sometimes a single player can win a match for their team, therefore I think that adding features such as *player-in-top_10*: the number of players in the team that are in the top 10 players of the world; *player-in-top-100*: number of players in top 100, would help in improving the accuracy.
 Often having a star player has more effect than just his skill, he can lift the players around him and bring the best in them.
 After selecting the features for players, I will select the features for matches that will help me best analyze the result.

 I will measure the effectiveness of these new features by creating a pseudo-team of the best 11 players from the database, and see if this All-stars team beats everyone else most of the time.

 To predict match excitement (from a neutral's perspective), I will select features such as *the number of shots on target*, *the number of red cards*, *the number of corners*, to name a few.